mauryask/Hostel-Mamagement-System/README.md

 # Hostel-Mamagement-System
- A Cross-Platform Desktop Application Based On Java Swing And MySql.
+ Cross-Platform Desktop Application Based On Java Swing And MySql.